 Counting Students who Completed the School Term

-Any student coded in ISES as having completed the school term in the dropout school year is counted in the denominator used to calculate dropout rate for that school year.
+Any student coded as having completed the school term in the dropout school year is counted in the denominator used to calculate dropout rate for that school year.

 Beginning with 1998-99.
 The dropout definition changed.
 See WISEdash Glossary for details.